summer5301/Transformer-based-Time-series-Prediction-on-Traffic-Data/README.md

 #  Model Selection

 This work chose two recent emerged transformer-based models: "TimeSeriesTransformer" and "Autoformer".
-The former is a vanilla encoder-decoder Transformer for time series forecasting contributed by [Kashif, etc] (https://arxiv.org/abs/2310.08278).
+The former is a vanilla encoder-decoder Transformer for time series forecasting contributed by [Kashif, etc](https://arxiv.org/abs/2310.08278).

 This decoder-only transformer architecture that uses lags as co-variates with is pretrained on a large corpus of diverse time series data from several domains, and demonstrates strong zero-shot generalization capabilities.
 "Autoformer" was introduced by [Wu, ect](https://arxiv.org/abs/2106.13008) as a novel architecture integrates a decomposition framework with an Auto-Correlation mechanism.